Are Your Values Valuable ?

 For example, I often see hard work and motivation described as values.

 Hard work is not primary.
-Giving your best effort is a symptom of love for what you are doing.
+Giving your best effort is a symptom of truly enjoying what you are doing.

 Enthusiasm is the value, which points us back to true nature.